Informative Path Planning with Guaranteed Estimation Uncertainty: Conclusion

 \subsection{Autonomous Underwater Vehicle Field Trial}

-We validated the proposed method in a real-world deployment using an Aqua2 autonomous underwater vehicle~(AUV)~\cite{DudekGPSSTJGHRZMLZBG07} (Figure~\ref{fig:cover}) to map ocean bathymetry in the Folkestone Marine Reserve, Barbados.
-Aqua2 is a non-holonomic robot that uses proportional-derivative~(PD) controllers to actuate its six flippers for navigation.
-The monitoring region was restricted to a non-convex subset of the survey area.
-The vehicle was equipped with a Doppler velocity logger~(DVL) to support navigation relative to the start location and to provide distance-to-ground measurements.
-During the trial, the vehicle was commanded to maintain a constant depth of 0.5~m below the surface.
+This appendix describes our ocean field trial conducted in the Folkestone Marine Reserve, Barbados, utilizing an Aqua2 autonomous underwater vehicle (AUV)~\cite{DudekGPSSTJGHRZMLZBG07, MeriauxWWWSGJCSGROSD26} (Figure~\ref{fig:cover}) for bathymetric mapping.
+The Aqua2 is a non-holonomic platform that employs proportional-derivative (PD) controllers to actuate its six-flipper propulsion system.
+The survey was restricted to a non-convex subset of the monitoring region.
+To facilitate localization and provide altitude data, the vehicle was equipped with a Doppler Velocity Logger (DVL).
+Throughout the deployment, the AUV was commanded to maintain a constant depth of 0.5~m below the surface.

 We conducted an IPP trial using \textsc{GreedyCover}.
 A GP with an Attentive kernel~\cite{ChenKL22} was fit using preexisting data comprising 490 samples from the region.
 We set the target maximum posterior variance to $0.87$ and computed the IPP solution.
 The solution was generated without warm starting; this choice produced a longer path, enabling us to better assess the impact of navigation uncertainty.
 Planning was performed offboard on a surface laptop.
-After executing the planned path, we updated the GP using measurements collected \emph{only at the visited waypoints} and evaluated the resulting maximum posterior variance.
+After executing the planned path, we updated the GP using measurements collected \emph{at the visited waypoints} and evaluated the resulting maximum posterior variance.
 The learned lengthscales, together with the planned and executed informative paths, are shown in Figure~\ref{fig:field_trial_local}.

 The vehicle remained close to the monitoring-region boundary, but we observed notable deviations from the planned path.
 We attribute these deviations to strong ocean currents and to the fact that the TSP solver did not account for vehicle motion constraints.
 Consequently, the execution did not achieve the target variance at every evaluation location within the region.
 Nonetheless, the collected data substantially reduced uncertainty in high-variance areas while minimizing travel distance by prioritizing locations with short lengthscales and high uncertainty.